Rutgers-Data-Science-Bootcamp/MechaCar_Statistical_Analysis/README.md

 - - the fuel economy (mpg_highway),
 - the HorsePower,
 - the wheelbase.
+##### Hypothesis

-0ur null hypothesis (H0) would be: each performance metrics is similar between the MechaCar prototype and all vehicle from the other manufacturers.
+- 0ur null hypothesis (H0) would be: each performance metrics is similar between the MechaCar prototype and all vehicle from the other manufacturers.
-Our alternative hypothesis (H1) would be: at least one of the performance metrics is statistically different between the MechaCar prototype and all vehicle from the other manufacturers.
+- 0ur alternative hypothesis (H1) would be: at least one of the performance metrics is statistically different between the MechaCar prototype and all vehicle from the other manufacturers.

 We would use a one-way ANOVA test.
 This test is used to compare the means of a continuous numerical variable across a number of groups.
 So in this analysis we would compare the means for each metric across the different manufacturers.